 Jackson County is primarily urban in character and has a large manufacturing base.
 Pascagoula is the largest city in the area, with Moss Point, Ocean Springs, and Gautier being the other incorporated areas.
 The major outdoor recreational opportunities in the Jackson County area include Gulf Islands National Seashore, Shepard State Park, the Sandhill Crane Wildlife Refuge, and the Pascagoula River Game Management Area.

-As shown in the table below, the 2009 estimated population of Jackson County is 132,922 people.
-The population dropped after the 2004-2005 hurricanes, but returned to prehurricane levels within a few years.
+As shown in the table below, the 2009 estimated population figure for Jackson County is 132,922.
+The population dropped after the 2004-05 hurricanes, but returned to pre-hurricane levels within a few years.